js-401n15-eoc/data-structures-and-algorithms-js/data-structures/linkedList/README.md

 ### Approach
 - create a current variable holding a reference to head when traversal is required
 - traverse through linked list with a while loop
-- re-assign references to head and .next as needed
+- re-assign references to head, current, and .next as needed

 ### Efficiency
 **insert()**: Time: O(1), Space: O(1)